67: No Such Thing As The Hoo-Hah Monologues

 they're asking for people to donate recorded tapes of their conversations every day and stuff.

-So they said we're calling for people to send us MP three files of their everyday informal conversations in exchange for a small payment.
-And I th is this just MI5 kind of being more obvious.
+So they said, we're calling for people to send us MP3 files of their everyday informal conversations in exchange for a small payment.
+And is this just MI5 kind of being more obvious?

-So I was looking, you know, Google has this amazing tool which I've just wasted so many hours of my life on, where I can't even remember what the URL is, but look up Google Word Tracker, and it tracks the use of words over the last 200 years in all Google books
+So I was looking at, you know, Google does, has this amazing tool which I've just wasted so many hours of my life on, where I can't even remember what the URL is, but look up Google word tracker and it tracks the use of words over the last two hundred years in all Google books

-You knew you were going to be hanging out with us, and yet you looked for the loser.
+You knew you were going to be hanging out with us.
+And yet you look for loser.

 Penis has been in steep decline since 1996.
 Tell me about it.